 The Baylor Law JD program operates on the quarter system.
-The academic year, from late August to early April or May, is divided into three terms: Fall, Winter, and Spring.
-The program provides a full schedule of classes in the Summer term.
+The academic year, from late August to late April or early May, is divided into three terms: Fall, Winter, and Spring.
+The program also provides a full schedule of classes in the Summer term.
+To get a sense of what a class list looks like, click here for last year's projected schedule.

 The quarter system allows students to assess their academic progress earlier and more frequently.
 The Baylor Law curriculum requires more classes and more exams within the three-year program, so each class does not weigh as heavily in a student's cumulative GPA.
 If a student struggles in a class, it is easier for that student to recover.
 Additionally, a Baylor Law exam covers only 9 weeks of material, as opposed to the 18 or 19 weeks of material that a semester school exam would cover.

 The quarter system is a better reflection of the work life of a legal professional.
 It acts as a mode of transition from a student's schedule to an attorney's schedule.
 In legal practice, a young lawyer will have frequent changes in case load and little time off between projects.
 The quarter system simulates these realities by making terms shorter, having shorter breaks between terms, and scheduling classes between 8 a.m. and 5 p.m.